Updated 12/30/2022

 Our achievements

-A structural-functional studies with our collaborators in Stanford produced a molecular model that explains how intracellular Ca2+ signals can control the opening and closing of the uniporter.
+A structural-functional studies with our collaborators at Stanford produced a molecular model that explains how intracellular Ca2+ signals can control the opening and closing of the uniporter.
 Link

 Patch-clamp electrophysiology has been the gold standard of ion-channel analysis, but applying this approach to the uniporter is difficult because the mitochondrial membrane is small.